Year 11 Drama Units 1 and 2

 You will be:

-- required to attend online lessons and actively participate
+- Required to attend online lessons and actively participate

-- submitting both theoretical and practical work weekly to your teacher
+- Submitting theoretical and practical work weekly

-- presenting your performances to the VSV community
+- Presenting performances to the VSV community

 Things you can do now